danieljweinberg/listen/README.md

 ### Debugging and Logging

 _listen_ has a few debug methods.
 In addition to the above secondary command which prints all commands to the terminal, there are two other features.
+Enable by uncommented the relevant lines in the script.
 1. Make a backup copy of the script each time the script is run with any option.
-This is useful if you change something in the script which alters the functionality, and you want to use an earlier version of the script. **Default: off**
+This is useful if you change something in the script which alters the functionality, and you want to use an earlier version of the script. **In main program flow, default: off**
 2. Every 30 minutes, write a list of all of _listen_'s running processes to the log file.
-Useful to track if the program was recording when you wanted it to be. **Default: on**
+Useful to track if the program was recording when you wanted it to be. **In record function, default: off**

 ## Notes on setting up devices
 MIDI recording will use the MIDI PORT parameter.